Here is a short discussion of

 The Power Law: P = I x E

 In electrical or physics terms this means: Power = Inductive Force times Electromotive Force.
-In more common language it means Power (Watts) = Current (Amperes) times Voltage.
-In very common terms remember: Watts = Amps x Volts. ( W = A x V )
+In more familiar language it means Power (Watts) = Current (Amperes) times Voltage.
+In very common terms, just remember: Watts = Amps x Volts. ( W = A x V )

 Be sure the circuit selected is free from such things as a vending machine or an audio system.
 Otherwise, you will only be able to consume the available power left over after those items have consumed their power.
 So if your audio equipment draws 15 amps at maximum output, that leaves you with 5 amps for lights.
 5 A x 120 V = 600 watts.